Jan

 8.3.2 - ORIGINAL

-An appeal of any ruling made by the League Coordinator and the VSL Board must be received in writing as soon as possible.
+the VSL Board must be received in writing as soon as possible.
 The VSL Board will select three (3) Club Reps from a pool of those Club Reps willing to serve on the Appeal Committee when required.
 The appeal letter plus any other pertinent documentation will be forwarded to the Appeal Committee members for a decision to be reached by a feasible deadline.
 The decision will be forwarded to the League Coordinator who will forward to the VSL Board and to the Club Rep and Team Captain of the appealing team, and others where applicable.
 The decision of the Appeal Committee is final.

 8.3.2 - REVISED

-An appeal of any ruling made by the League Coordinator and the VSL Board must be received in within one week of the VSL Board’s decision.
+the VSL Board must be received in within one week of the VSL Board’s decision.
 The VSL Board will select three (3) Club Reps from a pool of those Club Reps willing to serve on the Appeal Committee when required.
 The appeal letter plus any other pertinent documentation will be forwarded to the Appeal Committee members for a decision to be reached by a feasible deadline.
 The decision will be forwarded to the League Coordinator who will forward to the VSL Board and to the Club Rep and Team Captain of the appealing team, and others where applicable.
 The decision of the Appeal Committee is final.

 -30-